On the podcast this week, I talk about time management and productivity.

 On the worksheet, you are then asked to work out all of your ‘to-dos’ for each role.
 You may find this difficult, but give it your best shot!

-To put this into context – a couple years ago, I completed a time study for me and Greg.
-We discovered we were spending 36 hours a week on household and childcare related tasks.
+To put this into context – a couple of years ago, I completed a time study for me and Greg.
+We discovered we were spending 36 hours a week on household and childcare-related tasks.

-Step 4: Planning your time and creating a schedule
+Step 4: Plan your time and create a schedule

 In this final step on my worksheet, you actually plan your time.
 You create a schedule.